This post contains affiliate links. Please read my disclosures.

 Notes

-- Cooling the brownies in the tin helps the brownies to set properly.
-I recommend refrigerating the tin of brownies for about 4 hours too which makes the brownies easier to cut.
+- Cooling the brownies still in the tin in the fridge helps the brownies to set properly and allows for easier cutting.ย

 - US customary measurements for the ingredients provided are based on a conversion calculator.
 This recipe was tested with metric measurements and I recommend using a digital scale to weigh ingredients for the most accurate results.
 READ MORE >>> Why you should always weigh vs measuring with cups